Bittrex Review: Complete Exchange Overview

 We would, of course, caution against this.

 You have no way of knowing whether these applications are safe.
-Given that you are handing them the write access to the API interface, they could easily steal your API keys and use them to do something nefarious on the exchange.
+Given that you are handing them the write access to the API interface, they could easily steal your API keys and use them to run pump and dump schemes on the exchange.

 For those traders that like to develop their own trading algorithms and crypto bots, the Bittrex API would be right up your alley.
 They have a full REST API as well as WebSocket API for more routine general requests of market orders, prices etc.